lvl0-statistician/OneHotEncoding/README.md

 # OneHotEncoding
 one hot encoding using R data.table package

-The R functoons allows to cast text/string/factor values of a column(s) as new variables with 0/1 encoding.
+The R functions allows to cast text/string/factor values of a column(s) as new variables with 0/1 encoding.
 It handles missingness, text string values seperated by another text string (e.g. "/" or "; ") or factorial variables.

 The arguments of the function are: